helpful tips

 Why it’s important:

 Every car maker has different things to say when it comes to oil, but most experts agree that it’s good to change it out regularly.
-If you’re confused on what to use, most cars work well with synthetic oil like Mobil 1, and it’s usually easier to get your oil replaced at a shop versus doing it yourself.
+If you’re confused about what to use, most cars work well with synthetic oil like Mobil 1, and it’s usually easier to get your oil replaced at a shop versus doing it yourself.

 Make sure to check your oil every other month or so.
 If your car doesn’t have fresh oil, dirt will build up and eventually kill your engine, which will cost thousands of dollars.